-So many of you asked how she did it, and you won’t believe how EASY they were to make it!!
+So many of you asked how she did it, and you won’t believe how easy they were to make!
 These candy dragonflies would be fun on top of any of these Gluten Free Cupcake recipes.

-These white chocolate candy dragonflies make beautiful cake toppers on these Gluten Free Pink Lemonade Cupcakes.
-These dragonflies would fall into the easy cake decorating for beginners category because they are so easy to make.
+These white chocolate candy dragonflies make beautiful cake toppers for these Gluten-Free Pink Lemonade Cupcakes.
+Because they are so easy to make, they would fall into the easy cake decorating for beginners category.

 Are you ready to see how easy these dragonflies are to make?